Happy 8th Anniversary to the love of my life!! We’re celebrating with a bottle of Krug Vintage 2004

 With a golden hue, this wine offers developed aromas of baked apple, lemon peel, grapefruit pith, dried white blossom, blanched almond, brioche, toast, marzipan, and wet slate.
 It’s balanced and complex, with a lingering finish and delicate, long-lasting mousse.

 Popped and poured, consumed over three days and best on Day 2.
 No formal notes.
 This is the third vintage of Sandlands “Red Table Wine” from Lodi and it has become a “must cop” for me.
 Endowed with lovely fruit and zippy acid, it’s very versatile and a sublime pairing with a variety of meals.
-A combination of three varieties and three vineyards in three equal parts; Cinsault from the Bechthold (1886), Carignane from Spenker Ranch (1900) and Zinfandel from Kirschenmann (1915); 12 barrels and one 500L puncheon produced. — 24 days ago
+A combination of three varieties and three vineyards in three equal parts; Cinsault from the Bechthold (1886), Carignane from Spenker Ranch (1900) and Zinfandel from Kirschenmann (1915); 12 barrels and one 500L puncheon produced. — a year ago